 ArchiTangle’s unique Book+ program adopts sophisticated distributed ledger technology (DLT) to store content that is permanent and immutable.

 The moment was right to introduce ArchiTangle’s flagship service, ArchiSafe – the premier Blockchain-based archiving system for architects where data manipulation is impossible.
-Cristina justified the need for such a system by informing the audience that German civil law requires architects to preserve their work for up to 30 years for purposes of legislation.
+Cristina justified the need for such a system by informing the audience that German civil law requires architects to preserve their work for a minimum of 30 years for purposes of legislation.
 Barring centralized file management servers, there is no dedicated archiving solution for architects on the market.
 Highlighting the number of architects registered across the world, Cristina went on to say that centralized cloud solutions such as Dropbox and Google Drive risk data loss and manipulation, given that multiple people can access the files.

 ArchiSafe – the premier Blockchain-based archiving system for architects where data manipulation is impossible

 Centralized systems are looked upon with suspicion since nobody knows what happens to your data.
 The Facebook-Cambridge Analytica scandal is a prime example of data being misused.
 Further, users have no access to files uploaded on cloud storage platforms once they stop subscribing to their services.
 ArchiTangle, on the other hand, is decentralized and ensures that you have full ownership of your data.
 Another interesting feature of the service is that one can gain access to his/her files even after their subscription is ended.
 In short, you only have to pay for uploading data and you gain the accessibility for a lifetime.